 Chestnuts, Pearl Onions, And Celery

 - 12 Servings

-- 42 Ounces Roasted and Peeled Whole Chestnuts
+- 2 1/2 pounds Roasted and Peeled Whole Chestnuts fresh, bottled or packaged

 - 5 Large Celery Stalks